Skip to main content

 Bangalore · High-dependency care

-Bedridden, but not
+Bedridden, but not held back.

-Trained attendants for bedridden patients in Bangalore — pressure-sore prevention, dignified incontinence care, safe transfers, and the calm patience this work demands.
+Trained attendants for bedridden patients in Bangalore, pressure-sore prevention, dignified incontinence care, safe transfers, and the calm patience this work demands.

 Reviewed by Sister Mary George, B.Sc Nursing, Care DirectorLast updated May 2026